Feline Immunodeficiency Virus (FIV) -

 What is FIV?

-Feline Immunodeficiency Virus (FIV) is less common than FeLV and is found in approximately 1% -14% of cats all over the world, including North America.
+Feline Immunodeficiency Virus (FIV) is less common and less lethal than FeLV and is found in approximately 1% -14% of cats all over the world, including North America.
 As with most viral infections, the cat's own immune system develops a strong and potent response against the virus.
 This response may be very efficient at keeping the virus at bay for many years, or even for the entire life of the cat.

 Unfortunately, in many cases, FIV bears similar symptoms to human HIV and often leads to a continuous drop in the count of white blood cells, namely, T cells.
 This stage is known as immunodeficiency and results in an inability of the cat's immune system to fend off other infections.
 Such infections, that are otherwise transient and non-life-threatening, become deadly in FIV infected cats and may result in AIDS and death.